Toward Self-Adjusting k-ary Search Tree Networks: Dynamic programming algorithms for the optimal tree

 \subsection{Algorithm for arbitrary traffic patterns}

-In our first result we construct an optimal (offline) static $k$-ary search tree network.
-We are given a number $n$ and a demand matrix $D \in \mathbb{N}_{0}^{n \times n}$ that shows the total number of requests between $u$ and $v$.
-We have to find a $k$-ary Search Tree $T$ on $n$ vertices that minimizes the total distance:
+In our first result, we construct an offline (optimal) static routing-based $k$-ary search tree network.
+We are given the number of nodes $n$ and a demand matrix $D \in \mathbb{N}_{0}^{n \times n}$ that includes the total number of requests between each pair of nodes $u$ and $v$.
+We have to find a $k$-ary search tree $T$ on $n$ vertices that minimizes the total distance: